SamCStolley/Tic-tac-toe-gameCS457/README.md

 * Create Client.py
 * Create and intigrate game functionality into the two files

+## Security/Risk Evaluation
+* There is no authentication in my current implementation, which means anyone can connect including malicious actors.
+* There is also no input validation currently.
+The JSON does only accept certain data types but does not do data validation so bad input could crash the server.
+For instance, the JSON may expect numbers between 0 and 8 but doesn't actually check if that is sent in the message type, just that the message is an expected type.
+* This server is very vulnerable to a DDOS attack as there is no input limit so it could easily be flooded to the point of not functioning.
+* There is no encryption currently which means all messages can be intercepted and potentially tampered with.
+* The server is also very vulnerable to a replay attack as it does not do any uniqueness check.
 ## Technical Requirements
 **Hardware**
 * This should not be more than simply having access to 3 computers capable of running .py programs.